 Our music department is a longstanding favourite here at WDHS.
-Students can take music courses to learn and perfect their singing talents, instrumental talents, musical composition and much more.
-Our music classes also encourage their students to participate in band, choir, or our yearly musical production!
+Students in music courses will learn a beginning band instrument.
+Each course will also include an introduction to guitar and drumming.
+Our music classes encourage students to participate in band, choir, or our yearly musical production!
 Each year the band and choir head out to many different schools to demonstrate their skills, compete at fair, and go on some awesome field trips within Canada and the United States!